Discounting the Future

-Suppose, hypothetically (or perhaps not), that you really like Big Macs.
-Now, suppose that I was going to give you a Big Mac right now.
+Suppose, hypothetically (or perhaps not), that you really like chicken wings.
+Now, suppose that I were going to give you chicken wings right now.
 If you are hungry, then you will be happy since I am giving you something that: (a) sates your hunger; and (b) tastes yummy.
-And I'm giving it to you right now.
+And I'm giving them to you right now.
 No waiting.

-Now, suppose that I told you that I would give you the same Big Mac, but one hour from now.
-Assume that I just bought the Big Mac and I'm going to let it sit in my car for the next hour.
-How happy are you right now about the prospect of getting this particular Big Mac in one hour?
-Well, maybe it will get a little bit cold, and maybe in the meantime you would eat something else to satisfy your hunger, but in one hour it will seem like pretty much the same Big Mac.
+Now, suppose that I told you that I would give you the same chicken wings, but one hour from now.
+Assume that I just bought the chicken wings, and I'm going to let them sit in my car for the next hour.
+How happy are you right now about the prospect of getting these particular chicken wings in one hour?
+Well, maybe they will get a little bit cold, and maybe in the meantime you would eat something else to satisfy your hunger, but in one hour they will seem like pretty much the same chicken wings.

-Now suppose that I buy a Big Mac right now, but I'm going to wait until tomorrow (24 hours from now) to give it to you.
-How happy are you right now about this Big Mac that you will get tomorrow?
+Now, suppose that I buy chicken wings right now, but I'm going to wait until tomorrow (24 hours from now) to give it to you.
+How happy are you right now about these chicken wings that you will get tomorrow?
 Probably less so - first of all, you are hungry now.
-Sure, you will be hungry again tomorrow, but will that Big Mac taste quite as good after sitting in my car for a day?
+Sure, you will be hungry again tomorrow, but will those chicken wings taste quite as good after sitting in my car for a day?
 Probably not.

-Now, (really, we're almost to the point), suppose that I buy a Big Mac right now but I'm going to wait six months to give it to you.
-How happy are you right now about this Big Mac that will sit in my car for six months before being given to you?
-What will happen to that Big Mac between now and six months from now?
-Will it still even be recognizable as a Big Mac?
+Now, (really, we're almost to the point), suppose that I buy chicken wings right now, but I'm going to wait six months to give them to you.
+How happy are you right now about these chicken wings that will sit in my car for six months before being given to you?
+What will happen to those chicken wings between now and six months from now?
+Will they still even be recognizable as chicken wings?
 I won't even mention the special sauce…

-On the other hand, it's a Big Mac.
+On the other hand, they’re chicken wings.
 Why is it any different to you whether you get it now, a day from now, or six months from now?
 Basically, there are three reasons:

-- Physical depreciation: After six months or even maybe one day, that Big Mac won't be as tasty as it is right now because it's a perishable product.
+- Physical depreciation: After six months or even maybe one day, those chicken wings won't be as tasty as right now because they are a perishable product.
 This is the same thing as "inflation" when we talk about money.
 Inflation depreciates the purchasing power of a fixed quantity of money.

-- Impatience: If you are hungry, then you want the Big Mac right now, not sometime in the future.
-Even if I told you that I would buy you a fresh Big Mac six months from now, that's not a very meaningful promise at this moment in time.
+- Impatience: If you are hungry, then you want the chicken wings right now, not sometime in the future.
+Even if I told you that I would buy you fresh chicken wings six months from now, that's not a very meaningful promise at this moment in time.
 Remember, you are hungry now!!!

-- Opportunity cost: If I make you wait an hour for the Big Mac, then you have to be hungry for an hour.
-On the other hand, you could also eat something else right now instead of having to wait an hour for the Big Mac.
-Whatever you chose not to eat right now in order to wait for the Big Mac reflects an "opportunity cost" that you have foregone.
+- Opportunity cost: If I make you wait an hour for the chicken wings, then you have to be hungry for an hour.
+On the other hand, you could also eat something else right now instead of having to wait an hour for the chicken wings.
+Whatever you chose not to eat right now in order to wait for the chicken wings reflects an "opportunity cost" that you have foregone.

 Before we can dive in, we need some terminology: